mlabs-haskell/casper-examples/voting-dapp/README.md

 💁  INFO : Contract "hash-d5e09f8a3836faf50dd0fc416784818ab17da481d6e3f3b2e01539270432b0cc" deployed.
 ```

-You can check deployment hash and contract hash via https://testnet.cspr.live (deploy hash is printed to the terminal in messages like `WAIT : Waiting 15s for "..."`).
+You can check the deployment hash and contract hash by visiting [https://testnet.cspr.live](https://testnet.cspr.live/).
+To find the deployment hash, look for messages like `WAIT: Waiting 15s for "..."` in the terminal.

-During contract deployment `governor.json` file will be created in the `voting` directory.
-This file will contain contract package hash (but not contract hash - this is important and will be explained down the road).
-This file will be used by `query-service` so frontend can query it and figure out what contract to call.
-It was made mostly to speed up develop-debug loop.
+During contract deployment, a `governor.json` file will be created in the `voting` directory.
+This file will contain the contract package hash, but not the contract hash (which will be explained later).
+The `query-service` will use this file so that the frontend can query it and determine which contract to call.
+This was primarily designed to speed up the development-debugging loop.

 #### Step 5 - query service